 How to Store Leftover Squash Casserole

-Cover the casserole tightly with plastic wrap and aluminum foil.
-Freeze it for up to 3 months.
+To Freeze: Let the casserole cool completely.
+Cover the dish tightly with plastic wrap and foil, and freeze for up to 3 months.

 Can You Make Squash Casserole Ahead of Time?